Towcester Racecourse: 2018 administration

 In August 2018 the future of Towcester racecourse was put in doubt.
-A statement released by the racecourse on 16 August read: "Towcester Racecourse Company Limited, proprietors of Towcester Racecourse, are currently experiencing trading difficulties and are in discussions with key stakeholders and professional advisers on the way forward.
-However, the directors have concluded that they have no alternative in the short term but to seek court protection and are now taking steps to place the company into administration.
-As a result, it is with regret that the greyhound meetings on this Friday, 17 August, and over the weekend at Towcester Racecourse have been cancelled.

-"Whilst inevitably there will be considerable interest from customers, supporters and suppliers, the directors ask that they be given time to focus on exploring other options for the business and they anticipate there will be a further update in the next few days.

-"The directors remain hopeful that despite the current situation, given the significant history of horseracing and more recently greyhound racing at Towcester, there will be significant interest from potential acquirers".
+A statement released by the racecourse on 16 August read:

 On 23 August KPMG were appointed as administrators and 134 out of 137 members of staff at the racecourse were made redundant, many having to claim statutory redundancy from the government.
-On 13 November it was announced by the administrators that the racecourse's assets were being sold to a company called Fermor Land LLP.
+On 13 November, the administrators announced that the racecourse's assets were being sold to a company called Fermor Land LLP.
 This company was formed on 18 October (26 days before the sale) and is headed by Lord Hesketh's brother-in-law Mark Westropp, a trustee of the Hesketh Family trusts.

 In late October 2019 Kevin Boothby signed a 10-year lease deal for Towcester Racecourse.